camunda/camunda-platform-get-started/README.md

 # Get started with Camunda 8

-This repository gets user started with [Camunda 8](https://camunda.com/platform/) and contains instructions on how to:
+This repository gets users started with [Camunda 8](https://camunda.com/platform/) and contains instructions on how to:

 - Model your first process
 - Create a user task form